Last amended: the 12th of April 2019.

 to play and who isn't, this includes people barred from a

 New players can be signed on throughout the

-season by informing the secretary in writing
+season by informing the secretary 24 hours before a game

 (or on the back of an official result sheet